aspnet/Tooling/known-issues-vs2017-preview.md

 * #### Workaround:
 Simply wait for package restore to complete and the warnings will go away

+### Duplicate NuGet warning when a .NET Framework package is installed to a .NET Core 2.0 project

+* #### Issue:
+If you try to install a .NET Framework package to a .NET Core 2.0 or .NET Standard 2.0 project, you get a compatibility warning from NuGet.
+On subsequent build, there is a duplicate warning that is shown to the user that is essentially the same warning as the first one.

+* #### Workaround:
+No workaround available.
+The warning is a genuine one but the duplicate warning is a known issue that will be fixed in the next release.
+If you do not wish to see this warning on your project, you can suppress the warning – NU1701 from Build properties.

 ### Missing NuGet node and package icons

 * #### Issue: